 Awards in Engineering Innovation

-Two equal awards of $14,000 are to be given through this year’s competition.
-The Faculty of Engineering is now accepting applications for this year’s call, which closes at 5:00 pm on Monday December 1, 2014.
-The two winners will be announced in February 2015 at the Faculty Council Meeting.
 Applications will be reviewed and awarded by the Dean of Engineering and a committee composed of faculty, industry and alumni members.
-Recipients will use the Awards to support the commercialization of their research.
+Recipients will use the Awards to support the commercialization of their technologies.
 Examples of eligible support activities include development, testing, prototype construction, specific market research, creation of a business plan, reduction in teaching time for professors, or salary stipends for students.

 Lead applicants can be students or professors.
 Students must be registered full-time in an Engineering program.
 Professors must hold an appointment in a department or school formally affiliated with the Faculty of Engineering.